 - Fungus under your cat’s claws

 Some cats do not display any symptoms.
 This does not mean that the cat in question will not spread the infection.
-It just doesn’t show any signs of having it.
+They just won’t show any obvious signs of having the condition.

 If you suspect that your cat has ringworm, there is no need to go to the vet.
 You can start treatment at home immediately, if that’s your preference.